 I also recommend increasing your vitamins and typical wellness routines at this time because you will be admitted to a hospital or outpatient center for this procedure.

-ABOUT CLAIRE | I am a wife and mother living in the US Southwest.
+ABOUT | I am a wife and mother living in the US Southwest.
 Since my autoimmune diagnosis, I have learned to love my body through food.
 I spend a lot of time in the kitchen coming up with allergy friendly recipes our family will love.
 I also love to keep my body active and occasionally participate in distance running.
 Our family has a passion for the outdoors, so you can always find us there!

-AUTOIMMUNE DISEASE | Eosinophilic Esophagitis (EoE), Graves’ Disease
+AUTOIMMUNE DISEASES | Eosinophilic Esophagitis (EoE), Graves’ Disease